planetserver/autocat/README.md

 Uses MRO CRISM CAT (http://pds-geosciences.wustl.edu/missions/mro/crism.htm) which needs to be installed and patched for batch processing.

-various diff files needed to make automatic CAT IDL routines from the original event driven code the files are inside the folder original.
+various diff files needed to make automatic CAT IDL routines from the original event driven code the files can be found in the following CRISM CAT subfolder: CAT_ENVI\save_add\CAT_programs\Event_handlers

 They are :

 * original/atpcorr_event.pro
 * original/mro_crism_summary_params_hyper_event.pro